 Assistant Professor (Posting # F0984P)

-The Center for Tropical & Emerging Global Diseases at the University of Georgia invites applications for a full-time tenure track position at the level of Assistant or Associate Professor.
-We seek an individual who will build a research program centered on hypothesis-driven parasite biology or interactions with a host.
-The successful candidate will select one of the following departments as their academic home; Biochemistry and Molecular Biology, Cellular Biology, Genetics, or Microbiology.
-The successful candidate would build on the research strengths of the Center for Tropical and Emerging Global Diseases, one of the world’s leading centers for parasite research.
-Teaching responsibilities will be in our undergraduate and graduate programs.
+The Department of Infectious Diseases in the College of Veterinary Medicine and the Center for Tropical & Emerging Global Diseases at the University of Georgia invite applications for a full-time tenure track position at the level of Assistant Professor.
+We seek an individual who will build a research program centered on parasitic diseases, including mechanistic aspects of parasite biology or interactions with hosts and vectors or translational research on parasitic diseases.
+The position includes a very competitive salary, excellent laboratory space and a generous start-up package.
+The successful candidate would build on the research strengths of the Center for Tropical and Emerging Global Diseases, one of the world’s leading centers for parasite research, and contribute to our NIH-funded training program.
+Teaching responsibilities in the Department of Infectious Diseases will be in our undergraduate, graduate or professional programs.

 Program Coordinator II (Posting # S01588P)